-Nope!
-There are no ads or charges.
+Yes!
+Reading List is free to use, has no ads and keeps your data private.
 If you do want to contribute to the development of the app, you can make a donation via an in-app purchase.
-This doesn't unlock any extra features: it's purely to help contribute to the costs of developing an iOS app (resources, test devices, Apple developer subscription, etc).
+This helps contribute to the costs of developing an iOS app (resources, test devices, Apple developer subscription, etc).

 Nope!
-Your book data stays on your own device – I never see users' book data.
+Your book data stays on your own device, and in your private iCloud account (if Backup is configured) – user book data is hidden from me and from anyone else.
 The app is open source, so anyone can check in the source code if they wish.
 The app does send crash reports and some anonymous usage statistics – how many times the various features of the app are used – via Google Firebase Analytics, to help me work out what features to prioritise.
 If you'd rather not have this information sent, you can opt-out in Settings > General.

 Absolutely!
 The app is open source, and I'd welcome contributions from anyone familiar with iOS app development in Swift.
 A few released features have been contributed by other developers.
 If you have an idea for a feature you'd like to add, feel free to contact me to discuss, or raise an issue on GitHub.